Underfloor heating: how it works and costs to buy and run

 See if you could save money by repairing or replacing your boiler

-See our full guide to energy-saving for more details, and iour explainer on how to use your heating efficiently during the winter.
+See our full guide to energy-saving for more details, our explainer on how to use your heating efficiently during the winter, and our guide to working out how much energy you use for heating.

 It also makes sense to consider switching suppliers.
 No matter which energy company you’re currently with, we recommend you check the market regularly to see if you could save money by switching.
 You can get a quote on a plan with OVO in seconds.